 Show 20 – Understanding Language & Culture in an International Crisis

 We discuss a new report by translation and localisation agency, Conversis, on the importance of understanding language and culture when managing an international crisis.

-Russell Goldsmith was in the markettiers studios by Conversis CEO (at the time of recording), Gary Muddyman and Francis Ingham, Director General UK & MENA PRCA and Chief Executive of ICCO.
-We also had Neil Chapman on the line.
-Neil is a partner at WPNT Communications, an agency that specialises in Crisis Communications Leadership.
-Within the show, there were clips from an interview Russell carried the previous week with former Editor of numerous BBC TV and Radio news programmes, Simon Waldman.
+Russell Goldsmith was joined in the studio by Conversis CEO (at the time of recording), Gary Muddyman and Francis Ingham, Director General UK & MENA PRCA and Chief Executive of ICCO, and on the line, but Neil Chapman, partner at WPNT Communications, an agency that specialises in Crisis Communications Leadership.
+Plus, the show also featured clips from an interview Russell carried out the previous week with former Editor of numerous BBC TV and Radio news programmes, Simon Waldman.

 Almost half of the UK and US Communications executives who manage international crisis communications and had responded to the research survey admitted to having experienced a cultural faux pas due to a mistreated or wrong cultural reference in a campaign.
 In over 68% of those cases, it had led to severe ramifications.

 Gary felt that this all linked to the general lack of language and cultural awareness amongst executives in the US and UK.
 He believes that one of the best ways to understand the culture of a country is to really understand their language and that whole attitude affects us, whereas a number of our competitor countries are real global citizens who understand the language, culture and what they are dealing with – we just don’t have that kind of education.